-According to some recent patents, Makita is working on a cordless version of their 2012NB thickness planer.
+According to recent patents, Makita is working on the world’s first cordless thickness planer

 One of the first to discover this patent was Nate from Doresoom Tool Reviews, who discusses the patent design in the video I’ve embedded below.